Overloading vs Overriding

 Overriding

 Implicitly every object in Java is extended from Object class.
 Object has a method named equals.
-This implementation compares the passed object with the current object and returns true if the reference are same.
-In String class you don’t want this behaviour.
-Therefore, equals method of the Object class is overridden in String class with its own implementation.
-Here the behaviour is modified to check if the character sequence is same as the compared one and returns true.
-This is a classic example of overriding.
+In String class the default behavior is overridden.
+The String equals behavior is modified to check if the character sequence is same as the compared one and returns true.

 Nice comprehensive information sir….Thanks.